 Some of the non-breaded fish recipes my kids have loved include:

-- Mustard glazed salmon: This slightly sweet glaze gives the salmon a delicious crunchy coating on top.
+This mustard glazed salmon has a slightly sweet glaze that gives the salmon a delicious crunchy coating on top.
 It is a huge family-favorite.

-- Spicy grilled fish with tangy and sweet mojito salsa: My kids love tilapia fresh off the grill.
+My kids love grilled tilapia fresh off the grill.
 This recipe isn't too spicy but can definitely be toned down a bit if your kids like milder flavors.

 By far the best trick for teaching kids to love seafood is a total classic -- a little dipping sauce goes a long way with fussy eaters.